 Taste and adjust the seasoning with salt and pepper.

-A woman in a gray apron is sprinkling salt on a big bowl filled with cauliflower colcannon
+An Asian woman in glasses is sprinkling salt on some cauliflower colcannon in a bowl.

 A hand is pushing a dollop of ghee into a bowl of cauliflower colcannon.